Cape York Thursday Island Daintree Rock Art Cairns Tour with Weipa, Daintree, Quinkan Rock Art

 Cooktown was first established for the goldfields on the Palmer River in 1872, although its also famous for when Captain Cook repaired his ship, The Endeavour, after hitting coral on the Great Barrier Reef.
 We check out some key local landmarks, including the Vera Scarth-Johnson Gallery, whose artwork consists of illustrations of the flowering plants from the region, the Grassy Hill Lighthouse which is home to the Cooktown lighthouse, built in England and shipped to Cooktown in 1885, the sun dial which is actually a ‘Global Positioning Monument’ and Captain Cook’s Grassy Hill Monument.
 Also, the James Cook Museum, including canon and the anchor from from Cooks ship, the HM Barque Endeavour and Chinese, Pastoral, Mining, and Indigenous artefacts.

 We depart Cooktown via the coastal road (4WD only) and witness Black Mountain National Park, home to mysterious Aboriginal legends.
 We visit the heritage-listed Lions Den Hotel built in 1875, then spectacular Bloomfield Falls at the Bloomfield River crossing.
 This track was the site of many protests and the Daintree Blockade in 1983.
 The Bloomfield track takes us to Cape Tribulation and on to the ferry to cross the Daintree River.
 Time permitting, we travel through Mossman and visit Mossman Gorge, and a side trip via Port Douglas.
-Overnight Cairns.
+Our last evening celebratory meal together before overnight in Cairns.
 BLD

-Day 8 – Tour ends in Cairns after breakfast for flights home or join us to travel from Cairns to Darwin via the Lost City, Undara Lava Tubes and Savannah Way Tour
+Day 8 – After a heart5y breakfast and fond farewells tour ends in Cairns after breakfast for flights home or join us to travel from Cairns to Darwin via the Lost City, Undara Lava Tubes and Savannah Way Tour

 BOOK NOW to avoid missing out